aws-samples/stream-ai-assistant-using-bedrock-converse-with-tools/README.md

 ### Frontend

-This application is based on the [AWS Amplify React+Vite Starter Template](https://github.com/aws-samples/amplify-vite-react-template), and it utilizes React with TypeScript.
+This application is based on the [AWS Amplify React+Vite Starter Template](https://github.com/aws-samples/amplify-vite-react-template).
 The design is crafted with [Tailwind CSS](https://tailwindcss.com/) and [shadcn components](https://ui.shadcn.com/), using the [dashboard-03 template](https://ui.shadcn.com/blocks#dashboard-03) for a sleek and efficient UI.

 For creating a conversational user interface, the `useChat()` hook from the [Vercel AI SDK](https://sdk.vercel.ai/) is employed.